tolgraven/metabuffer.nvim/README.md

 Introduction
 -------------------------------------------------------------------------------

 Metabuffer is a plugin to source and filter content.
-What differentiates what it (aims to) do from the multitude of existing fuzzy-finders and matchers is that instead of searching for something, then jumping there, we want to simply pull towards us, aggregate what we are interested in modifying, and have any changes propagated back to their original locations, automatically.
+What differentiates what it (doesn't remotely yet) do from the multitude of existing fuzzy-finders and matchers is that instead of searching for something, then jumping there, we want to simply pull towards us, aggregate what we are interested in modifying, and have any changes propagated back to their original locations, automatically.

+Think FZF + NarrowRegion + batshit regex wizardry, on steroids, and super WYSIWYG and real-time.

-Together with new tools for filtering, for example syntax-based, it aims to not just make finding what you need easier, but editing too.
-And since a metabuffer, once out of prompt and back in normal mode, is simply a buffer like any other, all regular editing tools stay available.
+Together with new methods of filtering, for example by type (via syntax highlighting group, so should support everything vim does), and not requiring (but allowing) one to remembe a bunch of arcane syntax and formulate a query solely by typing, but equally by 'tapping' things - pointing at them going filter out stuff like this, filter out that - it aims to not just make finding easier, but editing too.
+Minimizing context switches by not chasing files and regions within them, but simply pulling up what's relevant, and working on that.
+Since a metabuffer, once out of prompt and back in normal mode, is simply a buffer like any other, all regular editing tools stay available, including plugins and external ones.

+Navigation and refactoring are the obvious applications, but I think this concept of keeping metadata for each line and keeping track of its origin and purpose should allow extending the workflow to many types of sources.
+Putting an `ls -la` in a metabuffer, and making modifications, should move the files correspondingly.
+The end product should approach something like a mix between a regular buffer, fuzzy finder, shell/REPL - and importantly, the latters output.
+All with glorious native syntax highlighting, and extensive expandability.

-All that is super far off as of now, and currently it mainly functions as a slightly polished (and also very buggy) version of lambdalisue's excellent Lista plugin.
+Literally all of that is super far off as of now, and currently it mainly functions as a slightly polished (and also very buggy) version of lambdalisue's excellent Lista plugin.

-Stay tuned...
+Stay tuned and hopefully soon there will be enough functionality available that it starts making some kind of sense.
+Maybe.

 Install
 -------------------------------------------------------------------------------